-4. Low House Prices and Growing Rental Yields
+4. Nottingham Low House Prices and High Rental Yields

 In 2019, property prices in Nottingham grew faster than any other UK city at 5.2% per year.
 Investors are likely to see the upward trend continue, and in 2020, Nottingham along with Edinburgh and Glasgow ranked as the three cities with the strongest prospects.